vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 #### scRNA-seq pre-processing and quality control
 The seq2science scRNA workflow provides the option to perform automated pre-processing of raw scRNA-seq UMI count matrices.
 This is achieved by incorporating several quality control steps from the [singleCellTK](https://camplab.net/sctk/v2.4.1/index.html) Bioconductor package, such as cell-calling, doublet detection and assessment of cell-wise mitochondrial RNA content.

+Genomepy will attempt to extract the correct list of mitochondrial genes for quality control automatically and store it in `path/to/results/scrna-preprocess/{quantifier}`.
+In case the list could not be extracted from the genome annotation, this step will be skipped and needs to be repeated manually.

 The QC results are reported in comprehensive R Markdown reports and processed UMI count matrices are stored as [SingleCellExperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) S4 objects.
 Any sample level metadata that has been added to the `samples.tsv` file will be transferred to the `colData` slot of the corresponding object and assigned to each cell identifier.

 After running seq2science, these objects can be directly imported into R with the `readRDS` function for further down-stream analysis with your favorite R packages.